Every year, thousands of people drive from the UK to Portugal and back again.

 It’s usually cheaper to fly (although that depends on how many are in your group), but there are also a lot of benefits to driving to Portugal.

-You save money on car hire, you can bring a lot of your possessions over, and it’s also a good way to bring the dog to Portugal.
+You save money on car hire, you can bring a lot of your possessions over, and it’s also a good way to bring the dog (or the cat) to Portugal.
 These benefits are even more useful to expats or to anyone who’s planning to spend several months living in Portugal.

 Driving through France

 According to Google, driving from Calais to Albufeira takes around 21 hours and 38 minutes.
 You’ll need to add on the ferry time or tunnel time and any driving time within the UK.
 As an example, the Dover to Calais ferry takes around 90 minutes.

 According to Google, driving from Santander to Albufeira takes around 10 hours and 8 minutes.
 The fastest ferry time to Santander is the Plymouth-Santander route which takes around 18 hours and 30 minutes.

 So driving through France, surprisingly, is the faster option although it doesn’t take into account any overnight stopovers.
 A lot of people take two overnights.

 Both options also assume you’ll be driving non-stop, which obviously won’t be the case.
 You’ll have to stop off a few times and driving through France means you’ll stop off more times.
 If it’s just one person driving, it’s a good idea to take longer breaks.

 These stop-offs really add up, particularly if you stop for food, and it’s very likely that the driving through France option could take longer.